Find out about infant mental health (babies to age two).

-Babies develop positive mental health through receiving consistently responsive and loving care which teaches them that the world is a safe place.
-This helps them to better manage their emotions and form positive relationships as they grow and develop.
-When babies learn how to do this early on they grow into toddlers and children who are better prepared for exploration and learning.
+The mental health of babies is as important as it is for older children and for adults.
+If babies receive responsive and loving care, they learn that the world is a safe place.
+This helps them to manage their emotions and form positive relationships as they grow and develop.
+It prepares them for exploration and learning as toddlers and children.

-All parents can access support regarding caring for their babies from their midwife, health visitor or children’s centre.
+All parents and carers can access support regarding caring for their babies from their midwife, health visitor or children’s centre.